mrjoes/tornadio2/README.rst

 ------

 Instead of having "just" messages, socket.io 0.7 introduced new concept of events.
-Event is just a name and collection or parameters.
+Event is just a name and collection of parameters.

 TornadIO2 provides easy-to-use syntax sugar which emulates RPC calls from the client to your python code.
 Check following example: